DS12/scala-class/slides/lecture4a.md

 ---

 #Either

-`Either` is a "chained container" that holds one of two things.
+`Either`, like `Option` is a monadic container that can hold one of two things.

-Like `Option`, the possible value inside this chained container can be accessed with `flatMap`.

-Like a set of `Option`s, a set of `Eithers` can be chained together with a sequence of `flatMap`s.

-`Either` solves our problem from the previous lecture of `Option`'s uninformative `None`.

----
-The `Option` trait had two concrete children: `Some` and `None`.
-Think of `Some` as the "right" type and `None` as the "left" type.  `Option` has only one generic type.  `Either` has two generic types: left/incorrect and right/correct.
+`Option` has only one generic type: `Some`

+`Either` has two generic types: left/incorrect and right/correct.
-`Either` is not just used for catching errors, just like `None` in `Option` is not always a "bad thing."

 ---